jjnether/obsidian_backup/jnetherton/DA/Active Orders/111321 - Camp Humphreys.md

-Need to include verbiage in FAT or Test reports that the switches were tested per IEEE C37.72, C37.74, C37.60, & IEEE386 Need to provide CPC test reports and VI event reports
+Need to include verbiage in FAT or Test reports that the switches were tested per IEEE C37.72, C37.74, C37.60, & IEEE386 Need to provide CPC test reports and VI event reports VI controls don't have EP/ET, but was asked for in spec?